Semi-topologization in motivic homotopy theory and applications: Abstract

 \section{Abstract}

-In this paper, we study semi-topological cohomology theories such as semi-topological $K$-theory and morphic cohomology from the perspective of the motivic homotopy theory.
-Using some motivic descent theorems for Morel's $\A^1$-B.G. motivic spectra, we construct a triangulated endo-functor on the stable motivic homotopy category $\mathcal{SH}(\C)$, which we call \emph{homotopy semi-topologization}.
+We study the semi-topologization functor of Friedlander-Walker from the perspective of motivic homotopy theory.
+We construct a triangulated endo-functor on the stable motivic homotopy category $\mathcal{SH}(\C)$, which we call \emph{homotopy semi-topologization}.
+As applications, we discuss the representability of several semi-topological cohomology theories in $\mathcal{SH}(\C)$, a construction of a semi-topological analogue of algebraic cobordism, and a construction of Atiyah-Hirzebruch type spectral sequences for this theory.

-Using this functor we show that the semi-topological $K$-theory of Friedlander-Walker and the morphic cohomology of Friedlander-Lawson are representable in $\mathcal{SH}(\C)$.
-The homotopy semi-topologization functor allows us to define a semi-topological analogue of the algebraic cobordism of Voevodsky.
-We show that there is a Hopkins-Morel type spectral sequence, which relates the morphic cohomology with the semi-topological cobordism, and this spectral sequence degenerates with the rational coefficients.
-We also show that the Voevodsky algebraic cobordism coincides with the semi-topological cobordism with finite coefficients.

 \subjclass[2010]{Primary 14F42; Secondary 19E08}